jpatel-maker/jpatel-maker/README.md

 ### Hi there 👋, my name is Jashan

 I'm an Electrical/Information Engineer currently learning new development languages.
 I'm currently building new development projects and aim to transition into Software Engineering .
-I previously worked as an engineer and managment consultant.
+I previously worked as a product manager and managment consultant.

 Skills: Python / REACT / JS / SQL